lue-bird/elm-parser-tricks/performance.md

 Unlike most other aspects of elm, making your parser faster will likely make it less readable and harder to understand.

-I have not found improving performance to be all that intuitive at all.
+I have not found improving performance to be all that intuitive.
-Most things listed below have exceptions listed (and likely others I haven't encountered or noticed).
+Most advice below has exceptions listed (and likely others I haven't encountered or noticed).

 ### The key to success is not `succeed`